taoteh1221/Open_Crypto_Tracker/README.txt

  // SEE /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt FOR A FULL EXAMPLE OF THE SETTINGS / ASSETS CONFIGURATION (ESPECIALLY IF YOU MESS UP config.php, lol)
- // See /DOCUMENTATION-ETC/HELP-FAQ.txt for tips / troubleshooting FAQs.

 ################################################################################################################

+See /DOCUMENTATION-ETC/HELP-FAQ.txt for additional tips / troubleshooting FAQs.